Insurgency in the North Caucasus: Kabardino-Balkaria

 The insurgency in Kabardino-Balkaria began in the early 2000s and was led by the Yarmuk Jamaat, a militant Islamist jamaat which flourished as a result of persecution of Muslims by police and security forces.

 In October 2005, several score of the militants launched a raid on the capital of the republic, Nalchik, which left 142 people dead.
 The guerrillas have also carried out numerous assassinations of government officials and law enforcement officers.

 The republic saw a flare-up of violence in late 2010 and early 2011, in the wake of the death of Anzor Astemirov, a senior figure in the Caucasus Emirate and the head of its United Vilayat of Kabarda, Balkaria and Karachay.
 The new leaders of Kabardino-Balkaria's guerrilla movement, Asker Dzhappuyev and Ratmir Shameyev, preferred a more aggressive approach and the militants murdered several civilians in the republic, including Russian tourists.
 In response, an Anti-Wahabbi vigilante group called the Black Hawks threatened the relatives of some of the Islamists.
 Dzhappuyev, Shameyev and Khamurzov were killed in a special operation by security forces in April 2011.

 Casualties fell in the following years.
 There was a total of 49 people (militants, security forces and civilians) reported killed in the republic over the whole of 2014.

 North Ossetia–Alania

 On 9 September 2010, a suicide car bombing occurred at a crowded marketplace in Vladikavkaz, the capital of North Ossetia, killing 19 adults and children, and injuring over 190.
 President Medvedev responded, that "we will certainly do everything to catch these monsters, who have committed a terrorist attack against ordinary people.
 What's more, a barbarous terrorist attack.
 We will do everything, so that they are found and punished in accordance with the law of our country, or in the case of resistance or other cases, so that they are eliminated."

 Vilayat Galgayche reportedly took responsibility, stating that the attack was aimed against "Ossetian infidels" on "occupied Ingush lands".

+Aftermath

+In 2015, factions of the Caucasus Emirate merged into IS.
+As of 2020, IS continues to engage in an insurgency in the Caucasus region of Russia.
+The insurgency decreased between 2021 and 2023, with only a few attacks being conducted.
+However, IS had a resurgence in 2024, with two major attacks: the May 2024 Crocus City Hall attack by the IS – Khorasan Province and the 2024 Dagestan attacks on law enforcement, churches and synagogues.

+As of 2026, the Caucasus region of Russia still faces violence linked to the IS, including a shootout with police that left two militants dead in Dagestan.